What is an NQE? Everything you need to know about CAA NQE's

-There are now over 12 NQEs and forecasted to be over 20 by the end of 2016.
-For anyone looking to get their drone licence (or more correctly termed Permit for Aerial Work (PFAW) this presents a complex challenge, working out who to pick: Location, Price, Date and so on.
+There are now over 30 NQEs; a huge rise since we first started delivering training in 2015.
+For anyone looking to get their Permission for Commercial Operation (PfCO) (similar but definitely not a drone licence) this presents a complex challenge, working out who to pick: Reputation, Experience, Testimonials, Location, Price, Date and so on.

-Yet if we step back and look at what it is that has gotten anyone interested in getting their PFAW, it is to be able to operate drones for commercial gain (or be considered an accredited pilot if you are in the Blue Light services).
-However as per the CAAs delegation of authority: all Full NQEs are required to offer is - assessing theory competence, flight skill plus an approval of a candidates Operations Manual.
+Yet if we step back and look at what it is that has gotten anyone interested in getting their PfCO, it is to be able to operate drones for valuable consideration or commercial gain (or be considered an accredited pilot if you are in the Blue Light services).
+However as per the CAA's delegation of authority: all Full NQEs are required to offer is - assessing theory competence, flight skill plus an approval of a candidates Operations Manual.

 Firstly, let's consider some of the problems: for the hobbyist who wants to move into the commercial environment – what will be your target market?
 Aside from a few friends that have offered you work, where will your next step be after that?
 How will you be marketing yourself?
 What will be your day rate to cover your expenses and so on?
 What will be your USP versus any other operator out there?